realazizk/mytodo/README.md

 	source ~/.bashrc

+(Don't forget to mark the py files as executable)

-Now you can edit you userconfig.json which contains the username and the password by default it's mohamed:root, if you want to change that add a row in the database alternatively I will make a python script for doing the job for you.
+Now you can edit you userconfig.json which contains the username and the password by default it's mohamed:root, if you want to change

+You may also want to configure your web application config.

+that add a row in the database alternatively I will make a python script for doing the job for you.
-Then you have to start the server so you should do :
+Then you have to start the HTTP server so you should do :

-	mytodo_server.py

-and if you want to run it in background just do:

-	mytodo_server.py &
+	runweb.py

 now just start the client that you prefer I guess that you like the Command line version more because you are a nerd like me.